clequinio5/aws-k8s-react-app/README.md

-# Deployment of a create-react-app application in AWS using Docker and Kubernetes and through a Jenkins pipeline
+# Deployment of a create-react-app application in AWS through a Jenkins pipeline using Docker and Kubernetes

 ## Stack